• Skip to primary navigation

 2. Measure your feet

 Some shoemakers like to joke that even a brick has a Brannock size — but that doesn’t mean it fits a shoe.
-The point is: your feet are three-dimensional, and a simple Brannock size doesn’t tell the whole story.
+The point is that your feet are three-dimensional, and a simple Brannock size doesn’t tell the whole story.

 Thursday Captain Boot flex